 Amy is Assistant Director for U.S. Operations as well as a former Rome Fellow (2014-2015).
 She has an M.St. in Ancient Philosophy from the University of Oxford and an A.B. in Classics from Princeton University.
 She is an alumna of Paideia's very first program, Living Latin in Rome, 2011.
 She has taught as an assistant faculty member and also been Logistical Director for the Living Latin in Rome (High School) program.
 Based in the NYC office, she works on development, outreach, digital publications, and programs for Paideia.

-James McGlone is a native of Boonton, NJ, and an alumnus of Living Latin in Rome 2014, and a 2015-16 Rome Fellow.
-He graduated from Harvard in May 2015 with a degree in History and a secondary focus in Classics, and gave the Latin Salutatory Address at Harvard's Commencement Exercises.
-Most of his great loves are family affairs, from the Irish music he plays with his five siblings to the fondness for Newman, Belloc, Chesterton, and all things medieval that he often shares with his grandfather over a good cup of tea.
+James McGlone is a native of Boonton, NJ, an alumnus of Living Latin in Rome 2014, and a 2015-16 Rome Fellow.
+He graduated from Harvard in 2015 and gave the Latin Salutatory Address at Harvard's Commencement Exercises.
+Most of his great loves are family affairs, from the Irish music he plays with his five siblings to the fondness for all things medieval which he often shares with his grandfather over a good cup of tea.
 He is now back at Harvard, studying to become a lawyer.

 Alex is an Assistant Professor at California State University, Freson.
-He received his PhD in Classics at Princeton University.
+He received his PhD in Classics from Princeton University.
 His interests include late antique Greek literature, ancient rhetoric and literary criticism, and animals in ancient thought.
 His dissertation is on the figure of the philosopher in the epistolary corpus of Synesius of Cyrene.
 He has taught at LGiG since its inception.

 Logan has a B.A. in Classical Studies from Boston College, was a Rome Fellow at the Paideia Institute in 2015-16, and is currently pursuing an M.A. in Latin and Greek literature at Boston College.
 He has specific interest in Renaissance humanists and modern reception of Classical literature.
 He enjoys books of all sorts, language learning, and storytelling.
 He plans to continue to learn languages, explore world literature, and foster appreciation for Classical learning while teaching ancient languages.